rolemadelen/euisblue.github.io/_posts/linux/disable-keyboard/2019-6-29-en-linux-disable-keyboard.md

 Device Enabled (168):   0
 ```

-I grabbed the last character using `${kbd: -1}` and checked if its enabled or not.
+I grabbed the last character using `${kbd: -1}` and checked if the internal keyboard is enabled or not.
 It's a simple script.

-Now we need to make the script file executable to be able to run it with a click, then move
+Now we need to make the script file executable to run it with a click, then move
 the script to `/bin/`.

 ```bash